 The process is somewhat similar for dissolving a limited liability company (LLC), except that certain statutory requirements can be modified by the LLC’s articles of organization or operating agreement:

-- A majority of the voting interest of the members – or a greater percentage, if so specified in the articles of organization or the operating agreement – can vote to dissolve the LLC (Corporations Code Section 17707.01(b)).
+- Fifty percent or more of the voting interest of the members – or a greater percentage, if so specified in the articles of organization or the operating agreement – can vote to dissolve the LLC (Corporations Code Section 17707.01(b)).

 - The managers or, if none, the members or, if none, the organizer may wind up the LLC’s business (Corporations Code Section 17707.04(a)), and the LLC continues to exist solely for that purpose (Section 17707.06(a)).